Foul (fanzine)

-Foul was a football fanzine that was first published in the United Kingdom in October 1972 by Cambridge University students.
-It was inspired by Private Eye and is regarded as being the first recognisable football fanzine.
-34 issues were published between 1972 and 1976.
+Foul was a British football fanzine first published in October 1972 by students at the University of Cambridge.
+It was inspired by Private Eye and has been described as one of the first recognisable football fanzines.
+Thirty-four issues were published between 1972 and 1976.
 One of its writers was Chris Lightbown.
 Stan Hey, Steve Tongue and Andrew Nickolds were also regular contributors.
 "Vince of the Villa", a strip cartoon, was composed and illustrated by Lee Porter.

-It was set up at a time when fanzines were being produced for a number of different topics, in order to provide a challenge to the mainstream media.
-Nearly 10 years after Foul ceased publication a new wave of football fanzines commenced publishing after the Heysel and Bradford disasters.
+It appeared during a period when fanzines on music, politics, and other subjects were being used as alternatives to mainstream media.
+Nearly a decade after Foul ceased publication, a new wave of football fanzines appeared after the Heysel and Bradford disasters.
 Many, including 'When Saturday Comes', were inspired by Foul.